"I had a blast," he told Scout.com about the weekend trip.

 Even after referring to Arizona as a "dream offer" upon receiving the scholarship offer less than two weeks ago, Melvin admits that it is UCLA preventing him from making an immediate commitment.

-So, what will determine which of the schools Melvin will attend?
+So, what will determine which of the schools Melvin will be spending four years of his life at?

 "The academics, the facilities, the coaches, and where I can see myself playing," he said.